A road trip from Los Angeles to Houston takes you from the coast of the Pacific Ocean to the swampy shores of the Gulf Of Mexico.

 With that in mind, here are our three top picks for places to stay on a road trip from Hollywood to H-Town.

 Stock up on supplies in a desert metropolis

-As you are already travelling between two of the biggest cities in America, why not make it 3 of the top 5, by scheduling your first stop in Phoenix, Arizona.
+As you are already traveling between two of the biggest cities in America, why not make it 3 of the top 5, by scheduling your first stop in Phoenix, Arizona?
 The state capital, Phoenix is a beautiful city and one of the hottest major metropolitan areas on earth.